n-riesco/ijavascript/jsdoc/README.md

 # Main Files

 `bin/ijavascript.js`
-    Script to install the IJavascript kernel and/or launch the notebook dashboard.
+    Script to install the IJavascript kernel and/or launch the Jupyter dashboard.

 `lib/kernel.js`